naomilago/oop-php/README.md

 ## :octocat: Projects

-This repository was created for improving and fixing our knowledge about OOP using PHP.
-In the homepage, we can fill a form and send the data (using an object instance).
-[Check it out](https://abnerlago.com).
+<p>This repository was created for improving and fixing our knowledge about OOP using PHP.
+In the homepage, we can fill a form and send the data (using an object instance).</p>
 ---

 Made with :heartbeat: by [AbnerLago](https://www.abnerlago.com/)